-BILL Author STATUS SUMMARY TASK FORCE POSITION AB 18 Garcia Amended February 23, 2017 Existing Law: Under existing law, programs have been established pursuant to bond acts for, among other things, the development and enhancement of state and local parks and recreational facilities.
-Senate Committee on Natural Resources and Water Proposed Law: This bill would enact the California Clean Water, Climate, Coastal Protection and Outdoor Access For All Act of 2018, if approved by the voters, would authorize the issuance of bonds in an amount of \$3.1 billion pursuant to the State General Obligation Bond Law to finance a clean water, climate, and coastal protection and outdoor access for all program.
-The sum of \$600M shall be available to plan, develop, and implement climate adaptation and resiliency projects of which \$50M for projects that reduce fire risk, improve forest health, and provide feedstock for compost, energy, or alternative fuel facilities and \$10M for projects that improve agricultural and open-space soil health, to improve carbon soil sequestration, erosion control, water quality and retention.
-AB 97 Ting Chaptered June 27, 2017 Existing Law: Budget Act of 2017. ŕ Proposed Law: This bill would make appropriations for the support of state government for the 2017-18 fiscal year.
+BILL Author STATUS SUMMARY Task Force Position AB 18 Garcia Amended February 23, 2017 Existing Law: Under existing law, programs have been established pursuant to bond acts for, among other things, the development and enhancement of state and local parks and recreational facilities.
+Senate Committee on Appropriations, 2-year bill Proposed Law: This bill would enact the California Clean Water, Climate, Coastal Protection and Outdoor Access For All Act of 2018, if approved by the voters, would authorize the issuance of bonds in an amount of \$3.47 billion pursuant to the State General Obligation Bond Law to finance a clean water, climate, and coastal protection and outdoor access for all program.
+The sum of \$635M shall be available to plan, develop, and implement climate adaptation and resiliency projects.
+AB 97 Ting Chaptered June 27, 2017 Existing Law: Budget Act of 2017.
+27, 2017 Proposed Law: This bill would make appropriations for the support of state government for the 2017-18 fiscal year.
 More than \$100M appropriated to CalRecycle for Waste Reduction and Management from several funds.
+AB 109 Ting Chaptered September 16, 2017 Existing Law: The Budget Act of 2017 made appropriations for the support of state government for the 2017-18 fiscal year.
+2017 Proposed Law: This bill would amend the Budget Act of 2017 by amending and adding items of appropriation and making other changes.
+It would appropriate \$40M from the GHG Reduction Fund to CalRecycle for Waste Reduction and Management. e o e d d e d d e d d e d d e d d e d d e d d e d d e d d e d d e d e d d e d e d d e